Frequently asked questions

 The assignments are always linked to a person/employee.
 If there is a staff change, a new assignment has to be set up and signed.

-Sick or maternity pay is eligible as long as it is definitely paid and borne by the PP institution and only within the extent of assignment.
+Sick or parental leave allowances are eligible as long as they are definitely paid and borne by the PP institution and only within the extent of assignment.

 Can observers ask for a reimbursement of their travel and accommodation expenditures?